Marsh Critter Charters LLC

 Lemon Shark

-Lemons are solid fighters that run 6-8 feet on average, with that unmistakable yellow-brown color that helps them blend into sandy bottoms.
-They're bottom dwellers that love our warm shallow waters, especially around grass flats and mangrove areas where they hunt for rays and smaller fish.
-Summer months are best when they move into our area following the warming water.
-What guests enjoy is their strong, steady fight - no flashy jumps, just pure bulldogging power.
-They're curious sharks that will often circle the boat before committing.
-The local trick is using fresh stingray or skate as bait on the bottom with a fish finder rig - lemons can't pass up their favorite meal.
+Lemons are solid mid-size sharks that run 6-8 feet with that unmistakable yellow-bronze color that helps them blend into sandy bottoms.
+They're pretty social fish, often hanging in groups around shallow flats and mangrove areas where they hunt for rays and small fish.
+Warmer months bring the best action when they move into our inshore waters to feed and breed.
+Guests love them because they fight hard but steady - no crazy jumps, just pure bulldogging power that'll test your drag.
+They're also curious fish that'll often circle the boat before committing to the bait.
+My best advice is fish them at dawn or dusk when they're most active, and use fresh cut bait like mullet or pinfish on the bottom with a sliding sinker rig.

 Lemon Shark